 - Reframe: A balanced version of the thought.
 (Ex: “Getting rejected doesn’t mean I’m unhirable—it just means this wasn’t my fit.”)

 You don’t have to master this shit overnight.
 Just try one or two techniques when you’re feeling off.
-They’re basically brain hacks—and the more you use them, the more automatic they become.
+The more you use them, the more automatic they become.